miyomi-test/miyomi-test/README.md

 This GitHub account serves as a **sandbox environment** for building, compiling, and learning about various applications through hands-on experimentation.

 ### 🎯 What We Do Here
-- 🛠️ **Build experiments** - Testing compilation processes
+- 🛠️ **Build experiments** – Learning compilation processes
-- 📦 **Pre-built apps** - Convenience builds for testing
+- 📦 **Build scripts & configs only (no binaries shared)**
-- 🔄 **Automation tests** - CI/CD pipeline experiments
+- 🔄 **CI/CD practice** – Automation tests
-- 📚 **Learning projects** - Educational code exploration
+- 📚 **Educational projects** – Forks for studying code
-- ⚙️ **Fork compilation** - Building from public repositories
+- ⚙️ **Testing environments** – Exploring public repositories

 ### 🚫 What We Don't Do
 - ❌ Official releases or supported software
-- ❌ Original application development
+- ❌ Binary distribution or pre-built apps
 - ❌ Production-ready code
 - ❌ Guaranteed maintenance or updates

 ---